-In Chapter 13, 12 under 11 USC 1201 and individual Chapter 11 cases this stay can even protect the co-signer.
-The co-signer stay only protects a person not your business.
-The strongest Co-Debtor stay protection is when you pay a debt in full pursuant to a domestic support order.
+In Chapter 13, 12 under 11 USC 1201 and individual Chapter 11 cases, this stay is to protect the co-signer.
+However, to be clear, the co-signer stay only protects a person, not a business.
+The strongest co-debtor stay protection is when you pay a debt in full pursuant to a domestic support order.
 The co-signer is protected if the following is true:

 Chapter 13 Co-Debtor Stay Elements

 Chapter 13 Co-Debtor Stays need to repay the debt in full

 To protect the Co-Debtor the debt must be repaid in full during Chapter 13.
 If the debt in any part remains unpaid at the end of the plan, then a creditor can proceed against the cosigner.
 However, this raises an interesting question.
 What if the creditor files a claim for $6,500 dollars and the $6,500 dollars is repaid in full but the interest and penalties are not paid in full in accord with the contract?
 With that, here are our local Chapter 13 issues you might need to know.

 - Chapter 13 plans can reduce an interest rate and often, 21% of loans are reduced to 1 or 2% over the prime rate.